WBOR-91-1-FM/wbor-studio-dashboard/README.md

 - `retro_room`

 You can change the theme in `app_config.json`.
-If you want to make a new theme, start off by modifying `standard`.
+If you want to make a new theme, start off by copying `standard.rs`, and make your changes from there.
 Make sure that it doesn't differ too much by running `diff standard.rs <YOUR_NEW_THEME.rs> --color=auto`.

 ---

 ## Scripts

 - To delete recent Twilio messages, use `delete_twilio_msgs.sh`.
 Change the number of messages to delete in the script, and it'll delete that number of messages one-by-one.
 - To send surprises to the dashboard (images that appear for a certain amount of time, with certain chances of appearing at any second), use `trigger_surprise.sh`.
-Just pass it the name of a surprise that you've set up in `dashboard.rs`, and it'll send it over a local socket which the dashboard reads from.
+Just pass it the name of a surprise that you've set up in one of your theme files (e.g. `standard.rs`), and it'll send it over a local socket which the dashboard reads from.